cole-ruehle/concept_backend/design/learning/external-routing-engine-test-results.md

 ## Overview

-The ExternalRoutingEngine component handles external routing calculations, network data management, and provides fallback mechanisms for route data.
-It integrates with external routing providers and manages route storage and retrieval.
+The ExternalRoutingEngine tests check that the system can handle external routing calculations, manage network data, and provide fallback mechanisms.
+I tested integration with external routing providers and route storage/retrieval.

 ## Test Execution Summary